-- A student with a hearing impairment must submit a written request to the Learning & Disabilities Specialist, Mr. Steve Tedone, Gannett-Tripp Library Room 107, (607) 735-1754, for a sign language interpreter for each term the accommodation is requested.
+- 1. A student with a hearing impairment must submit a written request to Ms. Carolyn Draht, Associate Registrar & Academic Accommodations Coordinator, McGraw Hall 113, or (607) 735-1857 or accommodations@elmira.edu, for a sign language interpreter for each term the accommodation is requested.
 This request must include the name, number and section number, days of the week, and time of day for each class.
-Any change in schedule, either to add or delete accommodations, must be requested in writing to the Learning & Disabilities Specialist. - 2.
-If a student is unable to attend class, a twentyfour-hour notice to the Learning & Disabilities Specialist or sign language interpreter(s) is required. - If a student does not show up for class, the sign language interpreter(s) will leave the class fifteen minutes after the class starts. - If a student has three or more recorded "noshows," her or his accommodations may be suspended. - 5.
-The student will immediately notify the Learning & Disabilities Specialist in writing if a sign language interpreter is unsatisfactory (i.e. unsatisfactory ability to sign or caption, tardiness, absenteeism, unprofessional behavior, etc.).
+Any change in schedule, either to add or delete accommodations, must be requested in writing to the Associate Registrar & Academic Accommodations Coordinator. - 2.
+If a student is unable to attend class, a twenty-four-hour notice to the Associate Registrar & Academic Accommodations Coordinator or sign language interpreter(s) is required. - 3.
+If a student does not show up for class, the sign language interpreter(s) will leave the class fifteen minutes after the class starts. - If a student has three or more recorded "noshows," her or his accommodations may be suspended. - 5.
+The student will immediately notify the Associate Registrar & Academic Accommodations Coordinator in writing if a sign language interpreter is unsatisfactory (i.e., unsatisfactory ability to sign or caption, tardiness, absenteeism, unprofessional behavior, etc.).